-‘People shouldn’t be afraid of the word white privilege’: Biden’s new labor secretary talks inequality, racism, and union power in first interview
+‘People shouldn’t be afraid of the word white privilege’: New labor secretary talks inequality, racism, and union power in first interview

 I have a briefing binder on my desk that’s about 18 inches deep.
 And I’m supposed to know it all and all the acronyms and all that.
 And I’m still trying to figure out where the front door is sometimes.

 Q: Regular companies pay into the unemployment insurance system.
 Gig companies don’t.
 So Congress footed the bill for them by creating the Pandemic Unemployment Assistance insurance last year.
-Do you believe the government should continue to pick up the tab for unemployment for these companies?
+Do you believe the government should continue to pick up the unemployment tab for these companies?

 A: I think it is something we have to take a good look at it.
 I don’t think the federal government has the ability forever to continue to pick up the tab there.
 So we’re going to have to take a real serious look at that.

 Q: Let’s talk about economic inequality.
 Wage growth has skyrocketed the last 40 years for people in the top 1 percent of earners, even more for the top .1 percent.
 For the bottom 90 percent, wage growth has only increased nominally.
-In the 10 years following the Great Recession this trend got worse.
+In the 10 years following the Great Recession this got even worse.
 What can the Department of Labor do to reverse these trends, and ensure that this recovery looks different?

 A: Well, first and foremost, I think we have to continue to acknowledge that we have a problem.
 I think number one acknowledging and recognizing it, and not being afraid to talk about it, I think that’s important.